International taxation: Tax avoidance and evasion

-For individuals tax avoidance has become a major issue for governments worldwide since the 2008 recession.
-These tax directives began when the United States introduced the Foreign Account Tax Compliance Act (FATCA) in 2010, and were greatly expanded by the work of The Organisation for Economic Co-operation and Development (OECD).
-The OECD introduced a new international system for the automatic exchange of tax information – known as the Common Reporting Standard (CRS) – to which around 100 countries have committed.
-For some taxpayers, the CRS is already “live”; for others it is imminent.
-The goal of this worldwide exchange of tax information is tax transparency, and has aroused concerns about privacy and data breaches due to the sheer volume of information that is going to be exchanged.
+Tax evasion schemes, which are the illegal attempt to reduce taxes, usually through deliberate omission or incorrect reporting, may also take advantage of tax havens with little or no financial reporting.
+Such schemes became a major issue for governments worldwide during the Great Recession.
+Responses to this issue began when the United States introduced the Foreign Account Tax Compliance Act (FATCA) in 2010, and were greatly expanded by the OECD's Common Reporting Standard (CRS), a new international system for the automatic exchange of tax information, to which around 100 jurisdictions have committed.
+For some taxpayers, CRS is already "live"; for others it is imminent.
+The goal of this worldwide exchange of tax information is tax transparency, and has aroused concerns about privacy and data breaches due to the sheer volume of information to be exchanged.

-Expanded Worldwide Planning (EWP) is an element of international taxation created in the wake of tax directives from government tax authorities after the worldwide recession beginning in 2008.
-At the heart of EWP is a properly constructed Private placement life insurance (PPLI) policy that allows taxpayers to use the regulatory framework of life insurance to structure their assets.
+Expanded Worldwide Planning is an element of international taxation created in the wake of tax directives from government tax authorities after the worldwide recession beginning in 2008.
+At its heart is a properly constructed Private placement life insurance policy that allows taxpayers to use the regulatory framework of life insurance to structure their assets.
 These assets can be located anywhere in the world and at the same time can be brought into compliance with tax authorities worldwide.
-EWP also brings asset protection and privacy benefits that are set forward in the six principals of EWP.
+Expanded Worldwide Planning also brings asset protection and privacy benefits that are set forward in the six principals of Expanded Worldwide Planning.